Cubin1215/Hotel-booking-insights/README.md

 ![Query 4 Results](Query_Images/query%204.jpg)

 **Results:**
 Corporate and Direct channels show lower cancellation rates compared to Online Travel Agents (OTA).
+GDS is excluded as its entries are less and doesn't give a perfect insight in relate to question.

 **Insights:**
 Guides marketing budget allocation and channel optimization.
 Consider increasing focus on corporate and direct booking channels.